NYCPlanning/edm-overview/.github/ISSUE_TEMPLATE/open-data-updates.md

   - [ ] Receive pluto.csv (corrections included) file from Data Engineering
   - [ ] Receive notification from Lynn that raw_data files have been reviewed and are available.
   - [ ] Distribute Files - Run *MapPLUTO_Archive* script (package files for webteam, push to PROD and ARCHIVE SDEs, updates lyr metadata [MapPLUTO / Archive MapPLUTO / Borough MapPLUTO])
+  - [ ] Receive and review Data dictionary, Readme and PLUTOChangeReadme
-  - [ ] Manually generate metadata pdf
+  - [ ] Manually generate metadata pdfs
   - [ ] Update Open Data log
   - [ ] Upload zoning files to Digital Ocean for DE
   - [ ] Update The Guide card